Cristian-Mattace/RTES-project/README.md

 Obviously, when multiple threads are waiting to access the shared resource, they are waiting on the mutex semaphore.
 Once the semaphore POST is invoked, a random thread is awakened.

 - `v2.0.0`: Release for implementing this library in FIFO thread safe mode.
 When multiple threads are waiting to access the shared resource, they are waiting on a specific semaphore, one for each thread.
 A SinglyLinkedList to queue the semaphores that processes will suspend on in order of arrival.
-Once the shared resource is released, the thread at the head of the list will be woken up.
+Once the shared resource is released, the thread at the head of the list will be woken up with token passing.